 - Validates that the navigation on the new machine updates the existing installation and older versions.

 - Validates that with insufficient disc space, there is no unacceptable behavior.

 Key points include:

-- Validate that the stated documents are available in the product.
+- Validates that the stated documents are available in the product.

-- Validates all the user guides, set up instruction, read me files, release notes and online help.
+- Validates all the user guides, set up instructions, read me files, release notes and online help.

 Security testing is done to ensure that the application has no loopholes which could lead to any data loss or threats.
-Security testing is one of the important aspects of non-functional testing and if not performed properly can lead to security threats.
+It is one of the important aspects of non-functional testing and if not performed properly, it can lead to security threats.

 Compliance testing is done to verify if the standards defined are being followed or not.
 Audits are done to verify the same.

 For Example, Audits are done to verify the process of creating test cases/test plans and placing them in the shared location with the standard name that is being done or not.
 In QC, while naming the test cases the standard test case name is being followed or not.
 Documentation is complete and approved or not.

 These are the few pointers that are covered while auditing.